paul-chaffin/EventTrackerProject/README.md

 ### Description
 This program allows you to track consumption of three types of beverages, including properties unique to each type of beverage.
-* Update June 2022
-  * We recently implemented JavaScript.
-Support for seltzer and coffee, as well as some search features, is temporarily unavailable while we upgrade.

 ### How To Use This Program
-<i>Note: attempted Angular deployment</i>

 In a web browser, navigate to http://35.170.103.58:8080/SeltzerREST/

-On pageload, all available entries will be loaded for viewing.
-To update an entry, click its corresponding row.
-Search entries by alcohol content using the search form.
-New entries can be added using the form at the bottom of the page.
-To reset the view, refresh the page.
+Click Beer List in the navigation to access the tracker.
+All available entries will be loaded for viewing.
+To view or update an entry, click its corresponding name.
+New entries can be added using the form at the bottom of the page (click the checkbox).
+To delete an entry, click its corresponding delete button.

 Routes:
 | Return Type     | Route                  | Functionality                     |